kelo-robotics/robile_ros_navigation/README.md

 10. Press ‘tab’ to enter the edit mode.
 11. Press ‘a’ to select the map and then ‘e’ to extrude.
 12. Move the mouse to change the width of the extrusion and then left click.
-13. Save the extruded map as .stl file and copy it to desired simulation project map folder.
+13. Save the extruded map as .stl file and copy it to desired simulation platform map folder.

-Then copy the empty.xacro file inside the new project and rename it with the new map name and change the model to the new stl file.
+Then copy the empty.xacro file inside the new platform folder and rename it with the new map name and change the model to the new stl file.

 ### Step-3: Change the loaded map in the launch file